 What Are the Best Flowers for Attracting Pollinators?

-When attracting pollinators, I’ve found that bright colors like purple, yellow, and blue really catch their attention.
-I focus on native flowers, too, as they align with pollinator preferences and thrive in my garden.
+To attract pollinators, I’ve found that bright colors like purple, yellow, and blue really catch their attention.
+I focus on native flowers, as they align with pollinator preferences and flourish in my garden.

 How Do I Design a Flower Bed on a Budget?